bchol/timely/README.md

 # Timely

-How to start the someName application
+How to start the Timely application
 ---

 1. Run `mvn clean install` to build your application